cap-js/docs/guides/messaging/event-broker.md

 #### 3. Using Low-Level Messaging

 As a third option, you can skip the modeling part and simply use [Low-Level Messaging](../messaging/s4#using-low-level-messaging).
-However, please note that future ORD integration will most likely benefit from modeled approaches.
+However, please note that future [Open Resource Discovery (ORD)](https://sap.github.io/open-resource-discovery/) integration will most likely benefit from modeled approaches.

 ### Use `event-broker`